satheeshnarasimman/12_bitcoin_sentiment_score_natural_language_processing_vader_wordcloud/.ipynb_checkpoints/README-checkpoint.md

 - The entity names are listed.

 ## Difficulties encountered
-This was the assignment which had the most amount of 'Googling'.
+This was the assignment for which I did the most amount of 'Googling'.
 - Tokenizing the words in bitcoin_df['Text'] via a for-loop.
+A much simpler way of passing the tokenier function was taught by Khaled.
 - Each word in the tokenized list was getting converted to a new row and column.
 Using list (zip...) fixed the problem.
+This was later found to be redundant.
 - Concatenating all the news article text into a single object.
 With ','.join (map (str...), the obstacle was overcome.

 ## Conclusion/ My thoughts
-- There is apparently no comparison involved in this project and it lacks an appreciable amount of quantitative analysis.
+- There is negligible amount of comparison involved in this project and it lacks a significant amount of quantitative analysis.
 Thus, I am unable to reach a conclusion on the task performed.
 - In addition to the text analysis, another element about correlating the sentiment with the Bitcoin and Ethereum prices could have also been assigned.
 In my opinion, that would have been the appropriate 'Fintech' focused challenge.

 ## Contributors